-Ontario residents pay an average of $1,634 per year on Car insurance or $137 monthly.
+Ontario residents pay an average of $1,655 per year on Car insurance, which is about $138 monthly.
 The most expensive city is Vaughn, with an average cost of $2,179.
 Smaller towns generally are the least costly, with Kendal costing $1,271 on average.

 However, many more factors than your location determine the cost of insuring your car.
 In reality, insurance companies review your type of car, driving record, and personal information.
 They use this data to determine the probability you’ll need to make a claim.
 This calculates your monthly payment, otherwise known as a premium.

 Since car insurance is mandatory in Ontario, understanding how it works is a massive benefit.
 This guide will walk you through everything you need to know to compare car insurance in Ontario, including the different types of coverage, where to get quotes, and the factors that influence your monthly payment.

 Auto insurance is required in Ontario because it provides financial protection when it isn’t your fault.
 If an accident injures you, you will receive compensation through a simplified process.
 This prevents the need to hunt down the person at fault, who may not pay you.